Bukassi600104/Basic-Intelligence-AI-School/APPLY_RLS_FIX_GUIDE.md

    - The query results should show the new policies

 ### Important Note:
-If you previously tried to apply the fix and got "policy already exists" errors, use the `apply_rls_fix_safe.sql` file instead of the original one.
-The safe version uses conditional creation and won't fail if policies already exist.
+If you previously tried to apply the fix and got "policy already exists" errors, use the `apply_rls_fix_final.sql` file.
+This version uses proper error handling and won't fail if policies already exist.

 ## Method 2: Apply via Supabase CLI (If Installed)